POSITION TITLE: Inspector/HCV Specialist

 - Interviews applicants for housing assistance to determine eligibility for assistance.

-- Maintains knowledge of Annual re-certifications, interim redetermination, and records management.
+Maintains knowledge of Annual re-certifications, interim, redetermination and record management.

 - Maintains thorough knowledge of changes in PIH Notices in accordance with HUD and FWBHA policy and procedures.